Mac Cummings: Terakeet

 Cummings ranked first in New York and ninth in the US on Glassdoor's 2021 Top CEOs for Small and Medium-Sized Businesses list.
 In 2022, Ernst & Young named Cummings the New York Entrepreneur of the Year.
+In 2023, Cummings spearheaded the sale of the Terakeet subsidiary Perlu, LLC, an influencer marketing technology platform to Publicis Group.

 Politics

 Cummings has been active in local and national politics and has been consulted for fundraising strategies on the technology and web side of campaigns.

 Cummings served as Director of Internet Finance for Hillary Clinton’s presidential bid from February to June 2008.

 Hillary Clinton's campaign chairman Terry McAuliffe sought Cummings out to work on the campaign, first as a consultant, then as part of the campaign team after Cummings organized a fundraiser in Syracuse, McAuliffe’s home town.
 After the Clinton campaign suspended in 2008, Cummings and Terakeet were selected to advise the Obama digital team on its content, blogging, and SEO strategies.
 After the successful election of Barack Obama in 2008, Terakeet again was solicited to provide technology consulting to the campaign and its technical team.
 In 2013, Cummings advised then businessman and friend Terry McAuliffe on his run for Governor of Virginia.
 In 2016, Cummings and Terakeet were brought in during the last weeks of Hillary Clinton's presidential campaign, Hillary for America, to reach out to battleground states in a small role.
 In 2021, Cummings and his wife, Rochelle, hosted President Bill Clinton at their home in Skaneateles, NY.